 - 3 1/2 quart or 4 quart will feed 2 and have leftovers for lunch the next day – or feed 4

 - 5 or 6 quart is good for a family of 4 to 6

 - Unless you have a huge family or cook meals ahead and freeze them, you would not need anything over a 6 quart

 Round or Oval?

 Want to slow cook breads in a loaf pan?
 An oval one is the way for you to go to fit pans inside the slow cooker and to get them back out easily.
 Round ones can be cheaper, but tend to have more hot spots in my experience, so I don’t like them for baking, though they are perfect for slow cooker soups or stews.

 Manual or Programmable?

-Manual slow cookers are less expensive, so that’s one reason to pick it.
+Manual slow cookers are less expensive, so that’s one reason good reason to choose one.
 Programmable refers to the ability to automatically switch to warm after the time you specify.
 It does not allow you to program the time it starts.
 (Lots of people would get food poisoning if they did – especially meat eaters!)